In this post, I’ll walk you through the key ingredients to get started with Japanese cooking.

 Japanese Rice

-Rice is just as important as dashi in Japanese cooking.
+Rice is just as essential as dashi in Japanese cooking.

-You can usually find it at your local Asian grocery store or on Amazon.
+You can find it at most Asian grocery stores or order it online.

 - Short-grain: Koshihikari Japanese Short Grain Rice